Tilko/SerDesJavaDataModelGenerator/README.md

 ## Features/work that might came later:
 - JSON as valid input to build a generated model instance
-- the ability to intercalate custom hand-written classes and interface (with default methods) anywhere into the generated class hierarchy.
 - regression tests for all features
 - add some user error feedbacks